AI Book Generator:

 What format are the books?

 ePub, compatible with Kindle, Kobo, Apple Books, and any ePub reader.
-PDF download is also available from your dashboard.

 Can I send books to my Kindle?